anupama-sitaraman/anupama-sitaraman.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm Anupama Sitaraman, and I am a final year undergraduate at the [University of Massachusetts Amherst](https://www.cics.umass.edu/) seeking a PhD position.
-I have been working as an undergraduate researcher in [Laboratory for Advanced Software Systems](https://lass.cs.umass.edu/) and I am mentored by [Professor Prashant Shenoy](https://people.cs.umass.edu/~shenoy/).
+I'm Anupama Sitaraman, and I am a first-year PhD student in Societal Computing at the [Carnegie Mellon University School of Computer Science](https://www.cs.cmu.edu/).
+I am advised by [Yuvraj Agarwal](https://www.synergylabs.org/yuvraj/).

+Previously, I was an undergraduate researcher at the the [University of Massachusetts Amherst](https://www.cics.umass.edu/) and was mentored by [Prashant Shenoy](https://people.cs.umass.edu/~shenoy/) and [Mohammad Hajiesmaili](https://groups.cs.umass.edu/hajiesmaili/).